 Besides what we’ve already documented, Ian Kinsler falls a bit short in the traditional measuring sticks used to evaluate Hall of Fame candidates.

-• Kinsler’s 1,999 hits are just the 27th most for a second sacker and, as noted earlier, nobody who has played in the last 60 years has made it to the Hall of Fame with less than 2,000 knocks.
+• Kinsler’s 1,999 hits are just the 29th most for a second sacker, and, as noted earlier, only three players who played in the last 60 years have made it to the Hall of Fame with less than 2,000 knocks.

 • Kinsler’s 909 RBI are decent but still only 24th best for second basemen.

-• His 257 HR are 8th best (that’s good) but it’s only 5 more than Bret Boone’s 252 and we have to remember that Kinsler has played in a HR-happy era.
+• His 257 HR are 8th best (that’s good), but it’s only five more than Bret Boone’s 252 and 22 more than Dan Uggla.

 The final problem for Ian Kinsler’s Cooperstown case is that he’s lacking in accolades.
 Four All-Star appearances and two Gold Gloves are nice but hardly special.

 Additionally, Kinsler received MVP votes in just 4 of his 14 MLB campaigns, only once finishing better than 20th and never finishing in the top 10.
-These are among the reasons why he only scores a 66 on the Bill James “Hall of Fame monitor,” a measurement which counts accomplishments and pegs a score of 100 as a “likely Hall of Famer.”
+These are among the reasons why he only scores a 67 on the Bill James “Hall of Fame monitor,” a measurement that counts accomplishments and pegs a score of 100 as a “likely Hall of Famer.”

-One could argue that the MVP voters missed Kinsler’s hidden skills but he still only finished in the top 10 of WAR 4 times among A.L. position players and never in the top 5.
+One could argue that the MVP voters missed Kinsler’s hidden skills, but he still only finished in the top 10 of WAR twice among A.L. position players (never higher than 8th).

 Poor Man’s Chase Utley?